vinegarhq/vinegarhq.github.io/src/Vinegar/Troubleshooting.md

 If you're still unable to log in, try changing your DNS to a viable alternative such as `1.1.1.1` or `8.8.8.8`.
 Studio authentication is known to be broken with certain DNS providers.

-### UI elements look small
+### Studio's UI is too small

-Open the wine configurator by pressing on the cog icon next to the Wine section in Vinegar's settings and going to the graphics section to find the DPI settings.
+Wine's DPI is set to 96 by default, which primarily targets 1080p monitors.

+To change Wine's DPI to something more readable, open the 'Advanced Wine Settings' inside of Vinegar's settings, then change the tab of the newly spawned "Wine configuration" window to "Graphics" and adjust the DPI value to suit your needs.

 ### "Your GPU is incompatible" / "Necessary graphics drivers not installed" error